 - Former member of the group training and coaching at TestNet

-I live in the heart of the Burgundian Den Bosch together with Roos.
-With many shops, restaurants and pubs as well as nature reserve “Bossche Broek” within walking distance it is a wonderful place to live.
+I live in burgundian Den Bosch.
+A beautiful city with the character of a village, cozy shops, restaurants and pubs as well as nature within walking distance from the centre (Bossche Broek, Gement).
+It is a wonderful place to live!